-Your study abroad period should not affect any scholarships or bursaries you hold but it is always worth checking this with your Study Abroad Coordinator.
+Your IEP period abroad should not affect any Queen Mary scholarships or bursaries you hold, but it is always worth checking this with the International Exchange Programme Manager.

 As part of the application process, you will need to show that you have access to sufficient finances to support yourself for the period of your exchange programme.
 Your host university will specify an amount they think you will need to survive as a full-time student at their institute.

 You will be asked to provide evidence to prove you have the funding.
 Only when this has been received and verified by the host university will they issue you with the document that you will need to apply for a visa.